Choosing A Care Home

 - Is the home situated where relatives and friends can visit you easily?

 - Will you have to change your GP?

 - Is there easy access to public transport, local amenities, parks, church, post office or shops?

 - Are the surroundings too noisy or too quiet and what would you feel comfortable in?

 The checklist below is not intended to cover all needs but to provide an awareness of points to consider when choosing a care home - too many negative points may seriously affect the standard of care.

-To search for CQC registered homes with and without nursing in your area please click here.
+To search for CQC registered homes with and without nursing in your area please visit the CQC care homes directory.

 - Does it have a caring proprietor?

 - Does the place look bright and welcoming?

 Take the terms and conditions of residence and brochures and read them carefully.